Segment Security

 Define Match Lists

 Use the match-list input command to define an IPv4 or IPv6 subnet list.
-Each match list must contain only one type of prefix, either IPv4 or IPv6.
+Each match list must contain only one type of prefix, IPv4 or IPv6.
 It cannot contain a mixture.
 Each match list name of a given type must be unique, but an IPv4 match list and an IPv6 match list can have the same name.

 Example